alchemycodelab/alchemy-fsjs-fall-2019/curriculum/class-28/lab/README.md

 ## Tests

-Write mount/enzyme tests for each component
+Write mount/enzyme tests for each component, including the stater-code components.

 ## Assignment Submission Instructions
 Refer to the the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for the complete lab submission process and expectations